java-native-access/jna/README.md

 License
 =======

-This library is dual-licensed under the LGPL, version 2.1 or later, and the                        |
-Apache Software License, version 2.0.
-Commercial license arrangements are                         |
+This library is licensed under the LGPL, version 2.1 or later, and (from version 3.6 onward) the Apache Software License, version 2.0.
+Commercial license arrangements are negotiable.
-negotiable.

 *NOTE: Oracle is not sponsoring this project, even though the package name (com.sun.jna) might imply otherwise.*